GitauHarrison/notes/email_support_in_flask.md

 The completed project can be found on [GitHub](https://github.com/GitauHarrison/how-to-add-email-support-in-a-flask-app/).

-If you would like to learn more about how to use a real email server especially in production, you can check out the Twilio SendGrid series below:
+If you would like to learn more about how to use a real email server, especially in production, you can check out the Twilio SendGrid series below:

 - [SendGrid Overview](twilio_sendgrid/00_overview.md)
 - [Create A Twilio SendGrid Account](twilio_sendgrid/01_create_acccount.md)